Which Real Estate Agency Should I Join (Updated 2022)?

 Evolution of Property Agencies Over The Years

-According to the Council of Estate Agencies (CEA), there are 1,181 property agencies and 30,073 property agents in Singapore as of 1 Jan 2o21 (This is the latest statistics that can. be found on CEA website as they have not updated for Year 2022).
+According to the Council of Estate Agencies (CEA), there are 1,164 property agencies and 30,399 property agents in Singapore as of 1 Jan 2o21 (This is the latest statistics that can. be found on CEA website as they have not updated for Year 2022).

 Below are the Top 10 largest property agencies according to the number of agents they have:

-Throughout my 18 years in the real estate industry, I have seen how property agencies evolved.
+Through my years in the real estate industry, I have seen how property agencies evolved.
 The real estate market was not as regulated when I first joined.
-There was no barrier of entry to become an agent.
+There was a low barrier of entry to become an agent.

-The Estate Agent Acts was passed in 2010 and CEA was established to regulate and develop the real estate agency industry in Singapore.
-Its mission is to raise the professionalism of the real estate agency industry and protect consumers' interest.
+The Estate Agent Act was passed in 2010 and CEA was established to regulate and develop the real estate agency industry in Singapore.
+Its mission is to raise the professionalism of the real estate agency industry and protect consumers' interests.

 Stricter measures were put in place.
 Salespersons are required to pass the Real Estate Salesperson (RES) examination before they can conduct real estate works, Estate Agencies are also required to adhere to stricter criteria before they can apply or renew for their license.

-Which brings me to this point.
-For someone new to the real estate industry, is it true that joining one of the larger property agency is better?
+This brings me to the point.
+For someone new to the real estate industry, is it true that joining one of the larger property agencies is better?

 Which Property Agency Should I Join?

 There are a few criteria that I think are important for a new real estate agent to consider when deciding which property agency to join.
-I have summarized into the following few points:
+I have summarised the following few points:

 When I decide to join the real estate industry, I only wanted to join the larger and more established companies.
 So sometime in the year 2002, I walked into a Success Seminar held by my previous company, and not too long after, I became a Real Estate Agent.

-Through my years in real estate, I have come to realize it is more important to establish myself as my own brand.
+Through my years in real estate, I have come to realise it is more important to establish myself as my own brand.

-I cannot emphasize more the importance of training.
+I cannot emphasise more the importance of training.
 Not only does it gives us the knowledge to conduct our business, it also gives us the confidence that we can do a good job.

-In the modern days of real estate, the following training are especially important for a real estate agent to survive and stand out from the rest.
+In the modern days of real estate, the following training is especially important for a real estate agent to survive and stand out from the rest.

 Advanced Real Estate Training

-Another training by OrangeTee Navis is #AdvisorySalesMasterclass.
-Agents learn advanced real estate methods such as the creative mortgage and financial strategies, property holding and structuring techniques as well as long term timeline and exit plans for property investments.
+Agents learn advanced real estate methods such as creative mortgage and financial strategies, property holding and structuring techniques as well as long-term timeline and exit plans for property investments.